-D.7.
+D.6.
 DEBRIEFING OF UNSUCCESSFUL BIDDERS

 At the Bidder's request, an individual debriefing conference will be scheduled with an unsuccessful Bidder.
+A Debrief Conference is an opportunity for a bidder and OSPI to meet and discuss the bidder's bid (and, as further explained below, is a necessary prerequisite to filing a protest).
+Following the bid evaluation, OSPI will issue an ASB announcement.
 The request for a debriefing conference must be received by the RFP Coordinator within three (3) business days following announcement of the ASB.
 The debriefing must be held within three (3) business days of the request, unless otherwise agreed upon by OSPI and Bidder.

 Discussion will be limited to a critique of the requesting Bidder's proposal.
 Comparisons between proposals or evaluations of the other proposals will not be allowed.
-Debriefing conferences may be conducted in person or on the telephone and will be scheduled for a maximum of one (1) hour.
+Debrief conferences may be conducted either in person at OSPI's office in Olympia, Washington, or virtually (e.g., by telephone or web-based virtual meeting such as Zoom, Skype, MS Teams), as determined by OSPI, and may be limited by OSPI to a specified period of time.